APPLIED RESEARCH DISSERTATION - 2023/4

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-Evidence of ability to work as an independent, critical and competent evidence-based practitioner
+- Ability to work as an independent, critical, and competent evidence-based practitioner

 Thus, the summative assessment for this module consists of:

-In writing and verbal feedback on research proposal, and in one-to-one supervision.
-Written feedback provided with summative marks.
+In writing and verbal feedback in one-to-one supervision.

 - Enable students to develop a major piece of original independent work under the supervision of a member of faculty.